Hundred Days: Congress of Vienna

 At the Congress of Vienna (November 1814 – June 1815) the various participating nations had very different and conflicting goals.
 Tsar Alexander I of Russia had expected to absorb much of Poland and to leave a Polish puppet state, the Duchy of Warsaw, as a buffer against further invasion from Europe.
 The renewed Prussian state demanded all of the Kingdom of Saxony.
 Austria wanted to allow neither of these things, while it expected to regain control of northern Italy.
 Castlereagh, of the United Kingdom, supported France (represented by Talleyrand) and Austria and was at variance with his own Parliament.
 This almost caused a war to break out, when the Tsar pointed out to Castlereagh that Russia had 450,000 men near Poland and Saxony and he was welcome to try to remove them.
 Indeed, Alexander stated "I shall be the King of Poland and the King of Prussia will be the King of Saxony".
 Castlereagh approached King Frederick William III of Prussia to offer him British and Austrian support for Prussia's annexation of Saxony in return for Prussia's support of an independent Poland.
 The Prussian king repeated this offer in public, offending Alexander so deeply that he challenged Metternich of Austria to a duel.
 Only the intervention of the Austrian crown stopped it.
-A breach between the four Great Powers was avoided when members of Britain's Parliament sent word to the Russian ambassador that Castlereagh had exceeded his authority, and Britain would not support an independent Poland.
+A breach among the four Great Powers was avoided when members of Britain's Parliament sent word to the Russian ambassador that Castlereagh had exceeded his authority, and Britain would not support an independent Poland.
 The affair left Prussia deeply suspicious of any British involvement.